 If you already have skylights or you are considering installing skylights, W.S.
 Safety recommends that you invest in one of the available fall protection systems.

-For those of you considering temporary fall protection barriers for your skylight, we have put together four questions that can help get you started.
+For those of you considering temporary fall protection systems for roofs, we have put together four questions that can help get you started.

 - Does your skylight have a hinged venting system, thus requiring a certain amount of space above the pane?

-- Does your roof have enough space to house the bases of the non penetrating guardrails?
+- Does your roof have enough space to house the bases of the non penetrating roof guardrail systems?

 - Is your roof pitched or flat?